How to Get More Instagram Followers in 2026

 Beyond Collabs, consider:

-• Joint Instagram Lives: Go live together and cross-promote.
+- Joint Instagram Lives: Go live together and cross-promote.
 Live viewers often convert to followers on the spot.
+Newer accounts should first confirm they clear the minimum follower count to go live on Instagram before planning a collab broadcast.

 7. Post at the Right Times